Belgium Visa and Passport Requirements

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.

 Short-stay/Schengen visas are valid for up to 90 days.
 For visits of longer than 90 days, a long-stay visa or residence permit is required.

 Consulate or consular section at the embassy.
 In the UK, applicants need to apply in person through a VFS Global Visa Application Centre (www.vfs-be-uk.com), which charges an additional service fee of £24.
 All applicants aged 12 and over must attend an appointment to submit biometric data.

 EU nationals planning to stay longer than 90 days need to apply for a residence permit at the local town hall within eight days of arrival.

-Allow 15 days for visa processing.
-Most applications are completed within 15 days, but applications for some nationalities may take up to several weeks however.
+Allow three weeks for visa processing.
+Most applications are completed within 15 days, but applications for some nationalities may take up to several weeks.

 If applying for a visa, you’ll be asked to detail how you intend to support yourself for the duration of your stay.